Brunch & Batter

 • 2-3 tablespoon dried cranberries

-• ¼-½ teaspoon flaky sea salt or any coarse salt
+• ¼-½ teaspoon flaky sea salt (I like to use pink Himalayan) or any coarse salt

-• 2-3 tablespoon dried edible rose petals optional
+• 2-3 tablespoon dried edible rose petals, optional

 Instructions